Arron Banks: Business career

 Banks also owns Eldon Insurance, whose CEO Elizabeth Bilney was also in charge at Leave.EU.
 The company's profits leapt to £16.7m for the first half of 2017 after recording a £284,000 profit in 2015 and a loss of £22,500 in 2016 despite a 40% increase in revenue.
 Banks said that Eldon's business had been transformed by the same AI technology used in the Brexit campaign.
 The offshore holding company that controls Eldon Insurance is ICS Risk Solutions, which funds many of Banks' activities and has paid over £77m between 2015 and 2018 to prop up Southern Rock after Gibraltarian regulators found the business to be trading while technically insolvent.
 As part of an agreement with the regulators Banks resigned his directorships at Eldon in 2013 and Southern Rock in 2014, also accepting a "period of ban or self-exclusion from other insurance directorships".

-He also bought Old Down Manor from musician Mike Oldfield, converting it into a wedding venue.
+Banks also bought Old Down Manor from musician Mike Oldfield, converting it into a wedding venue.

 In 2016, the leaked Panama Papers indicated Banks along with Elizabeth Bilney were shareholders of British Virgin Islands company PRI Holdings Limited, which was the sole shareholder of African Strategic Resources Limited.
 However, a spokesperson for Banks has denied any links to the lawyer named and denies that Banks was involved with the Papers.
 Banks has stated that he has a controlling interest in a diamond mine in Kimberley, South Africa, and a licence to mine in Lesotho.
 In July 2018, Banks denied that money paid to a government minister in Lesotho was a bribe; it had been paid to guarantee diamond mining rights in Lesotho.
 In 2013, Banks paid £65,000 into the private bank account of Thesele Maseribane, then the Basotho minister for women's equality.
 Banks subsequently covered the £350,000 costs of a political campaign for Maseribane, in 2014, following a military coup in Lesotho.

-In January 2015, one estimate of his wealth was £100 million.
+In January 2015, one estimate of Banks's wealth was £100 million.
 In November 2017, an estimate of £250 million was mentioned.